heiglandreas/HybridAuth/README.md

 end in a lot of headaches due to the caveats of the submodule-command!
 I can not provide you with support in that case!
 Alternatively you can fork the project at [github](https://github.com/heiglandreas/OrgHeiglHybridAuth).

+### Example Implementation.

+There is an example-implementation at https://hybridauth.heigl.org - The sourcecode is on github.